init-cb/init-cb.github.io/_pages/about.md

 I have published some papers about these topics with total <a href='https://scholar.google.com/citations?user=dolRmMkAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 # 🔥 News
+- *2026.06*: &nbsp; Our paper have been acccepted by MICCAI 2026.
-- *2026.1*: &nbsp; I have joined Keya Medical as an intern of Algorithm Engineer.
+- *2026.1*: &nbsp; I have joined Keya Medical as an intern in Algorithm Engineering.
 - *2025.12*: &nbsp; I have been invited as an emergency reviewer of ISBI 2026.
 - *2025.09*: &nbsp; 🎉🎉🎉I enrolled in the Peking Union Medical College Fuwai Hospital as a BME Ph.D. student in the department of Magnetic Resonance Imaging.
 - *2025.06*: &nbsp; 🎉I have joined TowardPi (Beijing) Medical Technology Ltd. as an intern of LLM Algorithm Engineer.